EciStg/order-placement/stock/README.md

             </stock>

-### As a buyer I would like to be able to specify a date when the order should be received
+### As a buyer I would like to know the earliest date the order could be received

 1. Request

     In this example the buyer is providing the date of the stock request `24 April 2018` and the date when they would expect the order to be delivered `26 April 2018`.

-Buyers may not always provide the expected date in the request.
+    Buyers will not always provide the expected date in the request.
 In these cases the seller can decide if they want to always provide the expected delivery date or only when explicitly asked.

     1. JSON